 - I will ask sincerely how I can make it right and honor the response.

-- I will sincerely look at ways I can change my behavior.
+- I will sincerely look for ways I can change my behavior.

 - I will recognize my part in any broken relationship, owning and examining my hurt or anger regardless of my intentions.

-- I will use imagination and empathy to acknowledge to myself that the other person is also hurting or angry and how that feels.
+- I will use imagination and empathy to acknowledge to myself that the other person is also hurting or angry and to imagine how that feels.

 - I will recognize that holding negative feelings hurts me as much as anyone, and center myself in being the best person I can be, as a loving and forgiving person.